IvonJanssen/dissect-docs/docs/source/advanced/api.rst

 -------

 Targets are what glues everything together.
-This is how you interact with a "full" system, from accessing raw disks and volumes, to interpreting and parsing OS specific artifacts.
+This is how you interact with a "full" system, from accessing raw disks and volumes, to interpreting and parsing OS specific artefacts.
 To open one or more targets, you can use the :func:`Target.open() <dissect.target.target.Target.open>` or :func:`Target.open_all() <dissect.target.target.Target.open_all>` methods: